(If you haven't yet seen the first Celtic knotwork art techniques page in this series, you might like to start there.)

 And here’s your finished result!

 Congratulations!
-You now know the essentials of Celtic knotwork, and you should be able to look at any Celtic knot with a fair understanding of how it has been put together.
+You now know the essentials of one method of constructing Celtic knotwork, and you should be able to look at any Celtic knot with a fair understanding of how it might have been put together.

 I invite you to play with different widths of panel, numbers of units and positions of breaks so you get a feel for how to manipulate the rules to create your own Celtic knotwork art.